TheFishNextDoor/Sign-Commands/README.md

 Run commands when a player clicks a sign or block.

 ## Setup
-- Add Sign Commands jar into your plugins folder
+- Add Sign Commands jar into your plugins folder.
-- Restart your server
+- Restart your server.

 ## Commands
 - **/signcommands help:** Show the help message.